chrisdone-archive/duet/README.md

 See also the next section for a complete example using all the available syntax.

 * Duet is non-strict, but is not lazy.
 There is no sharing and no thunks.
+* No `module` or `import` module system whatsoever.
 * No `let` syntax, no parameters in definitions e.g. `f x = ..` you must use a lambda.
 Representing `let` in the stepper presents a design challenge not currently met.